 We primarily finance our operations through cash flow from operating activities.
-As of June 25, 2021 and June 26, 2020, we had cash, cash equivalents, and short-term investments of \$547.9 million and \$488.1 million, respectively, and outstanding debt of \$39.5 million and \$51.7 million, respectively.
+As of June 24, 2022 and June 25, 2021, we had cash, cash equivalents, and short-term investments of \$478.2 million and \$547.9 million, respectively, and outstanding debt of \$27.4 million and \$39.5 million, respectively.

 Our cash and cash equivalents, which primarily consist of cash on hand, demand deposits and liquid investments with original maturities of three months or less, are placed with banks and other financial institutions.
-The weighted average interest rate on our cash and cash equivalents for fiscal year 2021, fiscal year 2020 and fiscal year 2019 was 0.7%, 1.8% and 1.9%, respectively.
+The weighted average interest rate on our cash and cash equivalents for fiscal year 2022, fiscal year 2021 and fiscal year 2020 was 0.5%, 0.7% and 1.8%, respectively.

 Our cash investments are made in accordance with an investment policy approved by the audit committee of our board of directors.
 In general, our investment policy requires that securities purchased be rated A1, P-1, F1 or better.
 No security may have an effective maturity that exceeds three years.
-Our investments in fixed income securities are primarily classified as available-for-sale and and held-to-maturity.
+Our investments in fixed income securities are primarily classified as available-for-sale and held-to-maturity.
 Investments in debt securities that we have the positive intent and ability to hold to maturity are carried at amortized cost and classified as held-to-maturity.
 Investments in debt securities that are not classified as held-to-maturity are carried at fair value and classified as available-for-sale with any unrealized gains and losses included in AOCI in the consolidated balance sheets.
-We determine realized gains or losses on sale of available-for-sale debt securities on a specific identification method and records such gains or losses as interest income in the consolidated statements of operations and comprehensive income.
+We determine realized gains or losses on sale of available-for-sale debt securities on a specific identification method and record such gains or losses as interest income in the consolidated statements of operations and comprehensive income.